 Hemera continuously transforms ideas into exhibitions, lectures, video interviews and online research projects.
-In April 2014, we were selected to join the Board of Trustees for Brighton Photo Fringe.
-In September 2014 we launched the London Photography Diary (www.london-photography-diary.com), a website to promote the photographic arts in London, and followed suit in 2015 with the New York, LA and Berlin Photography Diary’s.
-In 2016 we launched a bi monthly exhibition programme at Carmel by the Green in East London where group exhibitions are organized by the Photography Diary Editors and guest curators, whom we oversee.
-All of these projects can be viewed further in this website.
+In April 2014, we were selected to join the Board of Trustees for Brighton Photo Fringe where we work to secure the future of this vital festival.
+In September 2014 Ashley Lumb launched the London Photography Diary, a website to promote the photographic arts in London, and followed suit with the New York Photography Diary in 2015.
+The sites list and review exhibitions in each city and also features a video library and a page for photography festivals worldwide.
+In 2016 the Photography Diaries started bi-monthly curatorial mentorship programme at Carmel by the Green in East London where group exhibitions are organized by the Photography Diary Editors and guest curators, whom we oversee.
+All of these projects can be viewed further on this website.

 A name derived from the Greek goddess of daylight, Hemera is a curatorial collective specialising in photography and lens-based media.
 We are a team of four photography historians with a diverse range of research interests, experienced in researching, discovering, archiving, and exhibiting historical and contemporary photographic works.
 As many historic collections are becoming digitised and made accessible, Hemera seeks to inspire curiosity, exhibit, and interpret works of interest that might otherwise be lost within archives.
 We also aspire to open up diverse photographic practices to wider audiences, by working with leading international artists and emerging practitioners.

-Ashley Lumb is an independent curator and researcher who has worked in London, Los Angeles, and Sydney.
-She is currently working as a Research Affiliate at the Bodleian Library/Oxford University where she working on the Henry William Fox Talbot catalogue raisonee.
-She has also worked as a Curatorial Assistant in the Historic Photographs Department at the Macleay Museum in Sydney, British Museum Middle East Department, and at Autograph ABP.
-She has worked as a freelance researcher for the Getty Museum, The Photographers’ Gallery, the Royal College of Art, and Contemporary Istanbul.
-She is also the founder and publisher of the New York, London, and Berlin Photography Diaries and holds an M.Litt in the History of Photography from the University of St. Andrews.
+Ashley Lumb is a curator and currently resides in Sydney.
+She has worked as a Research Affiliate at the Bodleian Library/Oxford University where she working on the Henry William Fox Talbot catalogue raisonee and has also worked in a curatorial capacity at the Macleay Museum in Sydney (Historic Photographs Dept), British Museum Middle East Department (Photographs), Autograph ABP (Association of Black Photographers), and as an freelance researcher for the Getty Museum, Photographers’ Gallery, Royal College of Art, and Contemporary Istanbul.
+She is the founder and publisher of the New York and London Photography Diaries and holds an M.Litt in the History of Photography from the University of St. Andrews.

 Kay Watson is a researcher, curator and archivist with specialist knowledge of post-war and contemporary art, digital media, curatorial and institutional histories and feminism.
 She has worked at the Contemporary Art Society, The Photographers’ Gallery, The Peltz Gallery, Birkbeck, University of London and Autograph ABP as well as for numerous private photography collections.
 She is a PhD student at Birkbeck, University of London; examining small arts and photography organisations in the UK throughout the 1980s and 1990s.
 She also holds a MA History of Art with Photography (Distinction) from Birkbeck and a BA(Hons) in Fine Art New Media from Chelsea College of Art and Design, UAL.